madank4421/vsd/week3/task1/README.md

-# Post-Synthesis and Verification of BabySoC
+# Week 3 Part 1 – Post-Synthesis GLS

 This document explains the process of performing post-synthesis simulation and verification of the BabySoC design.
 The synthesis is carried out using **Yosys**, and the verification is done using **Icarus Verilog (iverilog)** to observe and analyze the waveform output.